T4puSD/MCQEval/README.md

 # MCQEval
 Multiple Choice question and it's evaluation system.
+Used ExamVeda website for the questions and answers.